nashsclay/Flexinodes/README.md

 > flexinodes-cli getinfo<br />

-You want to see a 9 and that will show your Masternode is ready to go.
+You want to see status: "Masternode successfully started" and that will show your Masternode is ready to go.
 > flexinodes masternode status<br />